 In their original study, Dumazedier and Latouche included an additional category to the leisure/non-leisure dichotomy: semi-leisure.
 This refers to activities that are not work but still require commitment and responsibility, such as familial responsibilities (Dumazedier and Latouche, 1962, 21).
 For our purposes, we will suffice with the general reading of Esteve et al (1999) and Joudrey & Wallance (2009): “Leisure refers to activities in which a person voluntarily engages when they are free from any work, social or familial responsibilities” (Esteve et al., 1999, in Joudrey & Wallace, 2009, 197).

 I accept these criticisms against the perception of leisure as a certain activity, and would like to emphasize the element of non-benefit found in leisure (see also Jalbert, 2009).
 This element clearly exists in Aristotle’s distinction between an activity that is done for an end apart from the activity and beyond it, and activities that are ends for themselves (Aristotle, 1934, Nicomachean Ethics, Book 1, Section 1).
-This additional quality establishes leisure not only as an activity resulting from a choice that is free of any commitment or coercion (Stebbins, 2005), but also as an activity or life moments (weeks, days, hours, minutes) means to an end beyond it.
+This additional quality establishes leisure not only as an activity resulting from a choice that is free of any commitment or coercion (Stebbins, 2005), but also as an activity or life moments (weeks, days, hours, minutes) that do not serve as means to an end beyond it.
 Ruskin defines this as a state in which “an individual ‘forgets himself’ in the process.
 The activity is done for its own sake” (Ruskin, 1999, 11, in free translation from Hebrew).

-(Ruskin, 1999, 11, in free translation from Hebrew, my emphasis), It is important to emphasize that these moments are not to be identified with moments of rest or “breaks.”
+However, while Ruskin is of the opinion that the leading cause of this state is "the individual’s good feeling" (Ruskin, 1999, 11, in free translation from Hebrew, my emphasis), I believe that we should not seek a cause for leisure.
+I believe that, in defining leisure, it is better to stay with the lack of functionality of the time and to avoid searching for this time’s causes.
+The reason is that, in searching for a cause, we undermine the quality of "in and of itself" because we are actually placing the value on the cause – the pleasure or a different matter – rather than on the activity or the specific period of time itself.
+All these considerations have led me to define leisure as moments of time of human-life that are not directed at any purpose beyond themselves: neither to fill a need nor to play a certain role (professional, social or other) that one took on or was given; neither for the sake of finding a romantic partner nor to feed one’s children or support their education; and neither for work nor for professional training or errands.
+This is a state which is disconnected from all our different functions, obligations or needs – it is the time after we finish all we are obligated to do.
+It is important to emphasize that these moments are not to be identified with moments of rest or “breaks.”
 A rest or break refers to moments intended to serve other moments or result from moments of fulfilling a preceding role.

-dopting this logic allow us to conclude in the opposite direction: from our choices and actions during our leisure time, to what constitutes for us the meanings of our lifeDuring these moments, there is no element of inevitability hey are a complete, pure expression of our free choice, directed to the here and now.
+It is interesting to note that adopting this logic allows us to conclude in the opposite direction: from our choices and actions during our leisure time, to what constitutes for us the meanings of our life.
+The reason is that what we do with these leisure moments (that is, after we have rested, eaten, reproduced and cared for our offspring) reflects the central content of our lives, their purpose and meaning.
+During these moments, there is no element of inevitability, they are a complete, pure expression of our free choice, directed to the here and now.

 Leisure and Education